DeNepo/welcome-to-js/1-what-is-programming/03-the-computer/2-tracing-variables/README.md

   writing down each time a variable is used so you can understand the program's dynamic behavior.
 You can check your trace tables by comparing them to the console output from the "trace" button.
+- **Learn With Trace**: Like JS Tutor, but with different visualizations.
+- **JS Tutor Live**: This is like JS Tutor, but with only one page.
+You edit the code and step through it on the same page.
+As you change the code the visualization will update in real time.
+This is helpful for quicker studying but is not how a real JS program works.
 - **The `?highlight` lens**: This allows you to draw on the code, tracing the program's execution with different colors.
 This technique works very well for group study. (programs in this folder will open with `?highlight` by default)